Old Azeri: Historical affiliations

-Aliyev states that medieval Muslim historians like al-Baladhuri, al-Masudi, ibn Hawqal and Yaqut al-Hamawi mentioned this language by name.
+Aliyev states that medieval Muslim historians such as al-Baladhuri, al-Masudi, ibn Hawqal and Yaqut al-Hamawi mentioned this language by name.
 Other such writers are Estakhri, Ibn al-Nadim, Hamza al-Isfahani, al-Muqaddasi, Ya'qubi, Hamdallah Mustawfi and Muhammad ibn Musa al-Khwarizmi.

 According to Gilbert Lazard, "Azarbaijan was the domain of Adhari, an important Iranian dialect which Masudi mentions together with Dari and Pahlavi."

 According to Richard N. Frye, Azari was a major Iranian language and the original language of Iranian Azerbaijan.
 It gradually lost its status as the majority language by the end of the 14th century.

 Historical attestations

 Ebn al-Moqaffa’ (died 142/759) is quoted by ibn Al-Nadim in his famous Al-Fihrist as stating that Azerbaijan, Nahavand, Rayy, Hamadan and Esfahan speak Fahlavi (Pahlavi) and collectively constitute the region of Fahlah.

 A very similar statement is given by the medieval historian Hamzeh Isfahani when talking about Sassanid Iran.
 Hamzeh Isfahani writes in the book Al-Tanbih ‘ala Hoduth alTashif that five "tongues" or dialects, were common in Sassanian Iran: Fahlavi, Dari, Persian, Khuzi and Soryani.
 Hamzeh (893-961 CE) explains these dialects in the following way:

 Fahlavi was a dialect which kings spoke in their assemblies and it is related to Fahleh.
 This name is used to designate five cities of Iran, Esfahan, Rey, Hamadan, Man Nahavand, and Azerbaijan.
 Persian is a dialect which was spoken by the clergy (Zoroastrian) and those who associated with them and is the language of the cities of Fars.
 Dari is the dialect of the cities of Ctesiphon and was spoken in the kings' /dabariyan/ 'courts'.
 The root of its name is related to its use; /darbar/ 'court* is implied in /dar/.
 The vocabulary of the natives of Balkh was dominant in this language, which includes the dialects of the eastern peoples.
 Khuzi is associated with the cities of Khuzistan where kings and dignitaries used it in private conversation and during leisure time, in the bath houses for instance.